pergolafabio/Hikvision-Addons/hikvision-sdk/DOCS.md

 ## Support
 If you find a bug or need support [open an issue here][issue] on GitHub.
-If required by the devs, please attach a copy of your logs in the issue to help us better diagnose the problem!
+If required by the developers, please attach a copy of your logs in the issue to help us better diagnose the problem!

 ### Troubleshooting
 Have a look at the **Log** tab of the add-on in the Home Assistant UI.